thePanz/og_forum/README.txt

   'admin own group forums'.
 The former is to allow non-group-owners the ability to set the publicity of forums in groups.
 Usually, you will want to reserve this for admins.

-  The latter is to allow group owners all priviledges for administering forums of their groups.
+  The latter is to allow group owners all privileges for administering forums of their groups.

 --FEATURES--